act-rules/act-rules.github.io/_rules/sequentially-focusable-element-has-visible-focus-oj04fd.md

 Default styling in user agents provides a focus indication for focusable elements (even those that are not focusable by default), as shown in Passed Examples 1 and 2.
 Many examples in this rule need to **remove** that indicator in order to illustrate various situations.
 This is bad practice and should normally be avoided.

 WCAG 2.0 and 2.1 do not have any requirement of how big or small focus indicator should be, or how far or near from the [focusable][] element it should be.
 Thus it is possible to pass this rule and [Success Criterion 2.4.7 Focus Visible][sc247] with barely perceptible changes at the other end of the page.
 That would however still be an accessibility issue.
 WCAG 2.2 includes [Success Criterion 2.4.11 Focus Appearance][sc2411] and [Success Criterion 2.4.12 Focus Not Obscured (Minimum)][sc2412] specifying how big the focus indicator should be.
-All Passed Examples in this rule satisfy those success criteria.
+All Examples in this rule satisfy those success criteria.

-WCAG does not require that the focus indicator for each [focusable][] element is unique in appearance.
+WCAG has no clear requirement of unicity of the focus indicator for each [focusable][] element.
 Therefore, this rule can pass even if several focus indicators are identical.
 Such a situation may nonetheless cause confusion and all Examples in this rule avoid it.

 ### Bibliography